yesw2000/Editor/Tutorial-2019Aug/BNL/README.md

 Let us take a look of job description file **test-condor.job**

-Please click the filename to see its content
+Please click the following filename to see its content
 <details>

 <summary>test-condor.job</summary>